joshghent/ango/README.md

 ```

 ### To create a migration
-We use the db-migrate tool to manage migrations.
+We use the golang/db-migrate tool to manage migrations.
 ```
+# Create the migration
 migrate create -ext sql -dir db/migrations -seq <name>
 ```